-A US-based computer engineer and innovator returns to his remote family home in rural England following the death of his elderly mother
+A computer engineer returns to his remote family home to uncover long-buried secrets

 "WALLPAPER is a very cool thing... like a lost Black Mirror episode."